Setting up a SESAR User Account

 EarthChem Library

 The EarthChem Library is an open access repository for geochemical datasets.
 The EarthChem Library provides services for data preservation and access, including archiving and registration of data with Digital Object Identifiers (DOIs).
-IGSNs of samples used to produce a dataset are linked on the EarthChem Library metadata profile page of the dataset and link to the samples SESAR metadata profile.
+IGSNs of samples used to produce a dataset are included in the EarthChem Library metadata profile page of the dataset and link to the samples SESAR² metadata profile.

 ezDMP